rust-multiplatform/Windowing-Template/README.md

 - ✅ Platform: iOS
 - ✅ Platform: WebAssembly

-To use this project simply fork it (button in top right corner) into your own namespace.
+To use this template simply fork it (button in top right corner) into your own namespace.
 If you need some more advanced setup check out the [forking guide](FORKING.md).
 We also include a checklist for [what to do after forking](FORKING.md#what-is-important-to-do-after-forking).